nodejs/node/README.md

 ## Download

-Binaries, installers and source tarballs are available at
+Binaries, installers, and source tarballs are available at
 <https://iojs.org>.

 **Releases** are available at <https://iojs.org/dist/>, listed under